 The best way to vary the basic recipe is to experiment with different spices.
 Unlike a beef steak, which only needs kosher salt and black pepper, a pork steak benefits from a sprinkling of spices.

 I love the combination of garlic powder, paprika, and cumin, but you can use whatever you like.
-As mentioned above, onion powder and dried thyme are nice additions.
+Sometimes, I add a generous pinch of onion powder and dried thyme.

 Instructions